mustafaakgul/flask-translator-azure/README.md

-# flask-ai-azure
+### Integration of Azure Cognitive Services into your Python Flask applications
-To Learn Azure Cognitive Services to use AI functionality
+Practising Azure Cognitive Services to use AI functionality